 The argument in favor of a policy preferring perpetual conservation easements will proceed as follows: First, the memo will discuss the benefits of perpetual conservation easements from the standpoint of each of the stakeholders.
 Second, the memo will outline the downside to each stakeholder.
 Third, the memo will conclude that the upside of perpetual easements far outweighs the downside, and recommend that landowners and governments continue to use perpetual easements to conserve land.

-Mitchell, Paul, "Protecting the Future Forever: Why Perpetual Conservation Easements Outperform Term Easements" (2006). .
-Paper 10.
+Mitchell, Paul, "Protecting the Future Forever: Why Perpetual Conservation Easements Outperform Term Easements" (2006).
+Land Use Clinic.
+10.